OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 - 6/7 people total
 	- 1 private office
 		- Owner/Tenant open to reevaluate the entire enclosure around office, using polycarbonate panels.
 That is,  demoing the (3) existing drywall walls and door/trim/sidelight and creating a cost-effective ([unistrut](https://www.google.com/search?q=unistrut&rlz=1C1CHFX_enUS591US591&biw=1920&bih=955&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj-1eWwmfPMAhUm44MKHUEpBpIQ_AUICCgC)), unique "element" within the space.
+			- Perhaps to save costs, we could demo the walls up to where the wall meets the ACT line (save the ACT in the office).
+We could header this portion off, with kickers from the wall back to the slab, and the polycarbonate could start from there down to the floor.
 			- They would like a few selective areas to be glass, however, as to have a small view to the exterior and perhaps one within door (glass inset), to see inside office.
+			- The cost of this approach might be prohibitive, however.
+With that in mind, let's have alternate fall back plan in mind--that is, reusing doors and sidelights, etc.
 		- Could potentially be a barn door type of door into office, as well.
 		- tenant to bring existing desk.
 Will ask for existing dimensions.
 	- Demo
 		- demo all other existing offices that are near the storefront
 		- *Remove existing reception desk, and repair affected walls.*
-			- There was some discussion on potenially removing the drywall around the columns to expose the brick.
+			- There was some discussion on potenially removing the drywall around the columns to expose the concrete.
 				- This makes more sense now, with industrial look/feel of polycarbonate.
 	- 6 workstations
 		- Desks